GuiyuZhao/zhaoguiyu.github.io/_pages/about.md

 * Ph.D in Computer Science, XXX University, 2025 (expected)
 * M.S. in Automation, Beijing Institute of Technology, 2022
-* B.S. in GitHub, China University of Geosciences, 2018
+* B.S. in Automation, China University of Geosciences, 2018

 ## Research